Polynomial functions over dual numbers of several variables: Permutation polynomials on

-In the next section we show that the number $B$ of Proposition~\ref{Geperncount} depends on the order of a subgroup of $\PrPol[\Ralfak]$, which fixes every element of $R$.
+In the next section, we show that the number $B$ of Proposition~\ref{CHSGeperncount} depends on the order of the pointwise stabilizer of $R $ in the group $\PrPol[\Ralfak]$.
 However, when $R$ is a finite field, we can find explicitly this number.
-For this we need the following lemma from \cite{Haki}. \begin{lemma}\cite[Lemma 2.11]{Haki} Let $\mathbb{F}_q$ be a finite field with $q$ elements.
+For this, we need the following well known lemma. \begin{lemma} Let $\mathbb{F}_q$ be a finite field with $q$ elements.
 Then for all functions

 there exists $f\in\mathbb{F}_q[x]$ such that

 \end{lemma} \begin{proof} Let $f_0,f_1\in\mathbb{F}_q[x]$ such that $[f_0] =F$ and $[f_1] =G$ and set

 Then Thus $[f]=[f_0]=F$ and $[f']=[f_1]=G$ since $(x^q-x)$ is a null polynomial on $\mathbb{F}_q$.
 Moreover, since $(x^q-x)$ is a null polynomial on $\mathbb{F}_q$, we can choose $f_0,f_1$ such that $\deg f_0,\deg f_1<q$.
 Hence $\deg f<2q$. \end{proof}